Ali Salim Al-Nahar: Club career

 He began his professional playing career with Omani giants Dhofar S.C.S.C. in 2010.
-At the end of the 2011-12 season, he scored his first goal for the club in a 2-1 win over rivals Al-Ittihad Club in the final of 2011 Sultan Qaboos Cup hence helping his club to clinch their 8th Sultan Qaboos Cup title.
+At the end of the 2011-12 season, he scored his first goal for the club in a 2–1 win over rivals Al-Ittihad Club in the final of 2011 Sultan Qaboos Cup hence helping his club to clinch their 8th Sultan Qaboos Cup title.

 Club career statistics

 International career

 Ali is part of the first team squad of the Oman national football team.
 He was selected for the national team for the first time in 2012.
 He made his first appearance for Oman on 11 December 2012 against Kuwait in the 2012 WAFF Championship.
-He has made appearances in the 2012 WAFF Championship, the 2014 FIFA World Cup qualification, the 2014 WAFF Championship and the 2015 AFC Asian Cup qualification and has represented the national team in the 2013 Gulf Cup of Nations.
+He has made appearances in the 2012 WAFF Championship, the 2014 FIFA World Cup qualification, the 2014 WAFF Championship and the 2015 AFC Asian Cup qualification and has represented the national team in the 21st Arabian Gulf Cup.